 3. Research and discussion

-This is the bulk of the work of a grant writer.
+This is the bulk of the work of a grant writer when it comes to basic steps of the grant writing process.
 We’ll interview the key people involved in the project.
 We’ll ask lots of questions to gain a full understanding of the project, and we’ll do some research about the problem(s) the project solves.

 4. Write and submit